 How to delete your voice data from Alexa

 Fortunately, deleting these voice recordings is easy if you don't want Alexa hanging on to them for whatever reason.
-You can access your data - and play recordings back - from the Alexa app.
+You can access your data - and play recordings back - from the Alexa app, as well as delete recordings via voice.
 That's all the correct things Alexa has heard, as well as other triggers marked as "Text not available", which is where the voice wasn't intended for Alexa, but was recorded anyway.

 Here's how to find and delete voice data:

-But the above method won't let you purge it all in one go - but there is an easy way to do that.
+If the above method won't let you purge it all in one go - there is another easy way to do that.

 - Open a browser and head to the Manage your Amazon Content and Devices section.
 You can find it at http://www.amazon.com/mycd

-- On the navigation banner click on Alexa Privacy.
+- On the banner click on Privacy Settings, then Alexa Privacy.

 - Click on Review Voice History.
 On this next page you'll see a drop-down menu.
 Select "All history".

 - Now you're looking at all your Alexa voice data and there's a big blue link you can click.
-You'll get a pop-up warning message and you'll have to confirm that you actually want to delete everything.
+You'll get a pop-up warning.
+You'll have to confirm that you want to delete everything.